 Ethernet, on the other hand, is a specific technology and a set of protocols that govern the way data is transmitted over LANs.
 This technology has become the de facto standard for wired LAN connections.
 It involves the use of Ethernet cables (such as Cat5e, Cat6, etc.) to physically connect devices, forming the foundation for data transfer within a LAN.

-While the terms LAN vs Ethernet are very closely related, there are some key differences between the two.
+While the terms LAN vs Ethernet are very closely related, there are some key differences between Ethernet and Lan cable.
 Here’s a quick overview of those differences.

 When it comes to LAN, some key differences are that: